pasqal-io/emulators/README.md

   # Emu-MPS
 </div>

-**EMU-MPS** is a backend for the [Pulser low-level Quantum Programming toolkit](https://pulser.readthedocs.io).
-EMU-MPS lets you transparently run Quantum Algorithms on a simulated device, using GPU acceleration if available.
-More in depth, EMU-MPS is designed to **EMU**late the dynamics of programmable arrays of neutral atoms, with matrix product states (**MPS**).
-While benchmarking is incomplete as of this writing, early results suggest that this design makes EMU-MPS faster and more memory-efficient than previous generations of quantum emulators at running simulations with large numbers of qubits.
+**Emu-mps** is a backend for the [Pulser low-level Quantum Programming toolkit](https://pulser.readthedocs.io) that lets you run Quantum Algorithms on a simulated device, using GPU acceleration if available.
+More in depth, emu-mps is designed to **emu**late the dynamics of programmable arrays of neutral atoms, with matrix product states (**mps**).
+While benchmarking is incomplete as of this writing, early results suggest that this design makes emu-mps faster and more memory-efficient than previous generations of quantum emulators at running simulations with large numbers of qubits.

 ## Installation